demigecko/CarND-PID-Control-Project/README.md

 ![alt text][image1]

 Now I would like to focus on the default setting of the throttle = 0.3.
 I run the Kp from 1, 0.5, 0.1.
-Data shown in the following image.
+Data is shown below.
 The lower the Kp, the less of overshooting oscillations.
 So I set Kp =0.1 for the next test.

 ![alt text][image2]